-The Advanced View adds the options to choose your protocol and encryption levels (256-bit AES or 128-bit AES), enable leak protection, activate the kill switch, turn on Application Guard to prevent specific programs from accessing the internet if you are disconnected from the VPN, and activate Stealth VPN (PrivateVPN’s obfuscation feature that bypasses government firewalls in China and Iran).
+The Advanced View adds the options to choose your protocol and encryption levels (256-bit AES or 128-bit AES), enable leak protection, activate the kill switch, turn on Application Guard to prevent specific programs from accessing the internet if you are disconnected from the VPN, and activate Stealth VPN (PrivateVPN’s obfuscation feature that bypasses internet firewalls in countries with online censorship).

-PrivateVPN allows 6 simultaneous connections and has flexible payment options.
+PrivateVPN allows 10 simultaneous connections and has flexible payment options, which start at $2.00 / month.
 All of PrivateVPN’s payment plans include a risk-free 30-day money-back guarantee.

 PrivateVPN provides a very simple Windows app, fast speeds, and good security.
 PrivateVPN has a Simple View that’s ideal for beginners looking for a minimalistic VPN and an Advanced View that provides access to all of PrivateVPN’s features and functions.
-PrivateVPN is a good VPN for streaming and torrenting, it works in China, and all of its payment plans come with a 30-day money-back guarantee.
+PrivateVPN is a good VPN for streaming and torrenting, it works in countries that censor the internet, and all of its payment plans come with a 30-day money-back guarantee.

 |1.||Read Review||Read Review||Visit Website|